sheegaon/pixel-plagiarist/README.md

 # Pixel Plagiarist

 A multiplayer web-based drawing game where players create original artwork, copy each other's drawings, and vote to identify the originals.
-Built with Flask, Socket.IO, and HTML5 Canvas.

 ## Game Overview